 * Fitness for habitation - under the Homes (Fitness for Human Habitation) Act 2018 for residential lets and homes not being habitable due to a "prescribed hazard".

 Commercial landlords have been taking tougher positions with some larger corporate tenants such as lodging winding-up petitions, particularly retailers who are still trading to some degree but not paying any rent.
 The hospitality sector has also launched a campaign to urge the government to support a nine-months rent-free period, and a proposed Furlough Space Grant to help cover fixed retail property business costs.

 Therefore, it’s best to look at how a business or individual can receive help elsewhere in order to take pressure off costs, before then seeing if some form of rent can still be covered.

-It is bad timing towards the end of March when the lock-down began, just as the March quarter or April monthly rent is due.
+It was bad timing towards the end of March when the lock-down began, just as the March quarter or April monthly rent is due.

-If it’s just a case of getting through the next few months, then a landlord will probably help reduce the rent or allow a delayed-payment.
+If it’s just a case of getting through the short term, then a landlord will probably help reduce the rent or allow a delayed-payment.

 However, even with such savings, if there is still little future hope then you need to get more realistic and look at ending leases or using other security.

 A break option may be coming up, but make sure they’re triggered in the correct way.